BetterMuSeek

 The Super Strat takes the classic Stratocaster design and supercharges it with features aimed at high-performance playing.
 Usually fitted with humbuckers and a locking tremolo system, this guitar is designed for shred and speed.

-With its ergonomic curves and cutaways, it lends itself well to technical genres like progressive metal.
-Players like Steve Vai and Joe Satriani have made this style of guitar legendary.
+With its ergonomic curves and cutaways, this guitar lends itself well to technical genres like progressive metal.
+Players like Steve Vai and Joe Satriani have made this style legendary.

 The Jazzmaster

 Fender’s Jazzmaster, released in 1958, is a staple for indie and alternative rock players.
-Its unique offset body shape and specialized electronics provide a mellower, warmer tone compared to other Fender models.
+Its unique offset body shape and specialized electronics provide a mellower, warmer tone than other Fender models.

-While originally targeted at jazz musicians, its versatility has made it popular across various genres.
+While initially targeted at jazz musicians, its versatility has made it popular across various genres.

 Hybrid Electric Guitar Body Styles